7 Stages collaborates with local, national, and international artists to initiate and develop performance.

 The Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.

-This year we are giving away copies of Ray Bradbury’s Fahrenheit 451 as part of The Big Read.
+This year we are giving away copies of Kelly Link’s Pretty Monsters as part of The Big Read.

-Receiving a free copy of Ray Bradbury’s Fahrenheit 451 is a commitment to submitting an artistic response to the novel.
+Receiving a free copy of Kelly Links Pretty Monsters is a commitment to submitting an artistic response to the novel.
 We’ll be leading creative response workshops (Book Clubs), bringing in keynote speakers, all in the service of spreading knowledge and a love for literature.

 Categories of artistic response: visual art, literary art (graphic novel, poetry), music (instrumental, song), or performance (theatre, dance, spoken word).

-Dates for Book Clubs at Decatur Library (215 Sycamore St in Decatur) are:
+Dates for Book Clubs at Milton Library (855 Mayfield RD in Milton) are:

 * Possible additional book clubs at Gwinnett and Fulton Libraries

 At each Book Club meeting there will be a discussion of the book on specific topics led by singer, performer, and teaching artist Dorothy Bell, with Artistic Director Heidi s Howard.
 We will also be able to discuss artistic responses, with proposals for responses being due at final club meeting.
-Responses will be curated the week of the last Home Brew (May 14, 2016).
+Responses will be curated the week of the last Home Brew.